 - a statutory declaration, signed by the child’s other parent (or other person with a legal right to decide where the child lives), that allows you to take the child to Australia

-- a death certificate for the other parent and other documents giving you the sole right to decide where the child should live
+- a death certificate for the other parent and other documents giving you the sole right to decide where the child should live, or

 - an Australian court order giving you the sole right to decide where the child should live.

-In the case of a stepchild from a former relationship, you must prove you were in a relationship with the child's parent and that you have been awarded one of the following:
+In the case of a stepchild from a former relationship, you must prove you were in a relationship with the child’s parent and that you have been awarded:

 - a residence order in force for the child under the Australian Family Law Act 1975

 - a specific issues order in force under the Australian Family Law Act 1975, giving you responsibility for the child’s long term or day-to-day care, welfare and development

 - guardianship or custody, whether jointly or otherwise, under a Commonwealth, state or territory law or a law in force in a foreign country.